 Equalities such as these, are an invitation for combinatorialists to search for natural bijections between the sets of combinatorial objects counting both sides.
 In both cases, the LHS is the set $\aS_n$ of permutations of $n$ symbols.
 For \eqref{eq:RSK}, the RHS is the set of pairs of \emph{standard Young tableaux} of the same shape with $n$ boxes.
 The bijection between the set of permutations and the set of pairs of Young tableaux is the celebrated \emph{Robinson--Schensted correspondence}, which is fundamental in Algebraic Combinatorics, see \cite[Ch.~3]{Sag} and \cite[$\S\S$7.11-14]{EC2}.
 This correspondence has numerous generalizations and is studied widely across many areas of mathematics and applications, see e.g.\ \cite{And,BuS,DNV,KP,OC,OW}.

 Similarly, for \eqref{eq:charsum}, one would want to give a bijection between $\aS_n$ and a set of $n!$ many combinatorial objects that are partitioned naturally into subsets of sizes $\big(\chi^\la(\pi)\big)^2$.
 In this paper we prove that this approach would fail for the fundamental reason that the RHS of~\eqref{eq:charsum} does not admit such an interpretation.
 As the following theorem implies, it is unlikely that there exist ``sets of $\big(\chi^\la(\pi)\big)^2$ many combinatorial objects'' (see more on this below).

-\begin{theorem} If the function \. $\chi^2 : (\la,\pi) \mapsto \big(\chi^\la(\pi)\big)^2$, where $\la\vdash n$ and $\pi \in \aS_n$.
+\begin{theorem} Let $\chi^2 : (\la,\pi) \mapsto \big(\chi^\la(\pi)\big)^2$, where $\la\vdash n$ and $\pi \in \aS_n$.
 If the function $\chi^2$ is contained in the complexity class $\sharpP$, then $\coNP=\CeqP$.
-Consequently\footnote{Indeed, Tarui \cite{Tar91} (see also \cite{Gre93}), proves that $\ComCla{PH} \subseteq \NP^{\CeqP}$.
-Therefore, if $\coNP=\CeqP$, then $\PH \subseteq \NP^\CeqP = \NP^\coNP = \Sigmap_2$.
-Hence $\Sigmap_2=\PH$, as claimed in the second part of the theorem. }, if \. $\chi^2 \in \sharpP$, then the polynomial hierarchy collapses to the second level: $\PH = \Sigmap_2$. \end{theorem} The assumption $\PH \neq \Sigmap_2$ in the theorem is a widely believed standard complexity theoretic assumption, which formally implies $\P\neq\NP$.
+Consequently\footnote{Indeed, Tarui (\cite{Tar91}, see also \cite{Gre93}) proves that $\ComCla{PH} \subseteq \NP^{\CeqP}$.
+Therefore, if $\coNP=\CeqP$, then $\PH \subseteq \NP^\CeqP = \NP^\coNP = \Sigmap_2$, and hence $\Sigmap_2=\PH$.}, if $\chi^2 \in \sharpP$, then the polynomial hierarchy collapses to the second level: $\PH = \Sigmap_2$. \end{theorem} The assumption $\PH \neq \Sigmap_2$ in the theorem is a widely believed standard complexity theoretic assumption.
 From a combinatorial perspective, \Cref{thm:main} is much stronger than just saying that the character squares are hard to compute.
 The theorem rules out that there exists any positive combinatorial interpretation for the character squares, even if ``positive combinatorial interpretation'' is interpreted in the widest possible sense.
 Large parts of Enumerative and Algebraic Combinatorics deal with finding explicit (positive) combinatorial interpretations of quantities, while impossibility results such as \Cref{thm:main} are extremely rare, see \S\ref{subsec:relwork}.